Users & roles

-To manage users head to Settings → Members.
-From this screen you can invite new members, search through existing members, and manage individual users roles.
+To manage users in your workspace head to Settings → Members.
+From this screen you can invite new users, search through existing, and manage individual user’s roles.

 Roles